what is bonsai

 Soil Used for BonsaiWell-draining soil that retains moisture

-WateringProper hydration depending on tree species and environment
+WateringProper hydration based on tree species and environment

 Pruning and WiringShaping and maintaining the desired form of the bonsai